fivepandasna/CanvaProElements/README.md

 Click the extension's icon in the toolbar, then select the element that you want

-The element will be downloaded to a designated folder on your computer
+The element will be downloaded to your browser's default download folder.

 You can add or edit then add the element to your design